Raswanth-Prasath/Dynamic-Traffic-Signal/README.md

 # Dynamic-Traffic-Signal
-This repository contains files for the traffic light management system using Reinforcement Learning.
+This repository contains files for the traffic signal system using Reinforcement Learning.

 ## How to train new Networks.